 This niche grocery store is especially known for its low prices on unique food items, quirky culture, cozy size, and special experience.
 There’s something about shopping there that just feels good.

-Trader Joe’s does it differently though.
+Trader Joe’s does it differently, though.

 My Trader Joe’s Shopping List

 Keep in mind I’ve only been lucky to have a Trader Joe’s nearby (well, 35 minutes away) for the past year.
-Prior to that, I only got to go a couple of times a year when I was in Indianapolis (90 minutes away) – usually for a state MTA board meeting!
+Before that, I only got to go a couple of times a year when I was in Indianapolis (90 minutes away) – usually for a state MTA board meeting!
 Ha!

 DIPS & REFRIGERATED PRE-MADE FOODS SECTION

 - I find the large container of Trader Joe’s hummus to be too garlicky